 As much as I would like to say that you can find everything about the Pacific Crest Trail here on Halfway Anywhere, I can't.
 Well, I could, but I imagine that since you've managed to make it here, you are perfectly capable of finding other resources as well – and I don't want to be branded a liar (not yet, at least).

-Using my own experience planning a Pacific Crest Trail thru-hike, and using the data from my Pacific Crest Trail thru-hiker surveys, I've compiled a list of the best (and worst) resources for hiking the PCT.
+Using my experience planning a Pacific Crest Trail thru-hike, and using the data from my Pacific Crest Trail thru-hiker survey, I've compiled a list of the best (and worst) resources for hiking the PCT.